jmarcosdias/healthy/README.md

 #### Products management
 ##### As a Superuser I want to be able to add, update and delete products.

+Logged as a superuser (for example: admin) do the following:
+1. Click Product Management.
+You should be redirected to the Product Management page.
+2. Verify you are able to add products, update products and delete products.

 #### Profile
 ##### As a Registered User I want to be able to see and update my profile.

 Logged as User1 do the following:
-1. Click in My Profile option.
+1. Click My Profile option.
 You should be redirected to My Profile page.
 2. Update the  information in My Profile page and click Update Information
 3. Verify that you can see the message "Profile updated successfully"
 4. Go to another page and then go again to the My Profile page and verify your information is correctly updated.